golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

     - Bankster creates a `DepositClaim` object
         - `subtask_id` is empty since the claim may refer to multiple subtasks.
         - `amount`: The amount actually used in the transaction.
-8. **Unfreeze and response**: If everything goes well, Bankster sends a HTTP 200 response.
+8. **Unfreeze and result**: If everything goes well, the operation returns.
-    - ID of the created `DepositClaim` is included in the response.
+    - The created `DepositClaim` is included in the result.
     - Database locks on `EthereumAccount`s are released.

 ### Database